📄 InterBering Library – Media News, Articles, Studies & Historical Publications (1906–2025)

 Local feature examining the economic prospects of the Alberta–to–Alaska (A2A) Railway proposal and its potential to transform Port MacKenzie into a major logistics hub connecting Alaska with Canada’s northern energy corridor.

 The article follows Sean McCoshen, founder and chief executive of A2A Railway and The Usand Group, who told the Mat–Su Borough Assembly: “I have $125 million to spend on this project.”
 McCoshen outlined plans to complete the 32–mile Port MacKenzie rail extension as the first step toward a 1,500–mile transnational rail corridor linking northern Alberta to Alaska’s deep–water ports.
-He described A2A’s vision of an Indigenous–owned and operated railway that would carry bitumen, oil, and freight in solid form directly to Port MacKenzie for export, at an estimated capital cost of $15 billion—roughly half the competing proposal’s estimate via Valdez.

 The piece contrasts A2A Railway with rival G7G Railway Corp., reviews earlier feasibility studies by AECOM and the Van Horne Institute, and recounts McCoshen’s remarks to borough officials about his personal investment of $20 million and his intent to finance the Port MacKenzie spur privately if public funds were unavailable.
 He emphasized long–term economic benefits, First Nations partnerships, and a 99–year operating lease model to manage the port under a revenue–sharing agreement with the Borough.